Water for Life:

 From waterfalls in the Andes to beaches on the western coast this course shows you some of the best and most beautiful places Ecuador has to offer.

-This service-learning course take place in farms and coastal communities, primarily Tabuga and Camarones, in the Manabí province of Ecuador.
-Tabuga is a village of approximately 1,500 inhabitants who dedicate themselves primarily to agriculture, fishing, and tourism.
 The group will work on local water testing, river clean-ups, and education programs.
 Visits to local water treatment facilities and health clinics, provide students with ample opportunity to learn about the tropical environment, and get to know the local culture and people.

 Course Content